Non-simplicial quantum toric varieties: Introduction

-In section \ref{NSQTV}, we define the affine quantum toric variety (which will be calibrated as we have to keep track of the relations between the 1-cones) associated to a (non-simplicial) cone and more generally, the quantum toric variety with the descent data of the affine pieces associated to a quantum fan.
-In particular, this construction works for simplicial fans and coincide with that of \cite{VQS}.

-In the end of this section, we prove the main theorem of this paper (extending the similar theorem of \cite{VQS}) : \begin{Thm} The category of calibrated quantum fans and the category of (calibrated) quantum toric varieties are equivalent. \end{Thm}
+In section \ref{NSQTV}, we define the affine quantum toric variety (which will be calibrated since we have to keep track of the relations between the 1-cones) associated with a (non-simplicial) cone and more generally, the quantum toric variety with the descent data of the affine pieces associated to a quantum fan.
+In particular, this construction works for simplicial fans and coincide with that of \citep{VQS}.
+At the end of this section, we prove the main theorem of this paper (extending the similar theorem of \citep{VQS}): \begin{Thm} The category of calibrated quantum fans and the category of (calibrated) quantum toric varieties are equivalent. \end{Thm} Finally, we realize these quantum toric varieties as a global stack quotient in section \ref{GIT} and prove that they can not be done in the same way as it was done in the simplicial case.

-Finally, we realize these quantum toric varieties as a global quotient in section \ref{GIT} and as a gerbe over a "non-calibrated quantum toric varieties" associated to it (i.e. where we replace the action of $\Z ^{N-d}$ through the epimorphism $\varphi$ by the action of $\varphi(\Z^{N-d})$ and hence removing the ineffectivity of the action) in section \ref{forget_cal}.
+After that, we realize quantum toric varieties as a gerbe over a "non-calibrated quantum toric varieties" associated to it (i.e. where we replace the action of $\Z ^{N-d}$ through the epimorphism $\varphi$ by the action of $\varphi(\Z^{N-d})$ and hence removing the ineffective part of the action) in section \ref{forget_cal}.
+However, in the non-simplicial case, we cannot define non-calibrated quantum toric varieties and their morphisms alone as in the simplicial case.
+Indeed, the presence of relations between the generators of the non-simplicial cones prevents the construction of morphisms from the morphisms of non-calibrated quantum fans.